oeniehead/compiler-construction/planning_en_notes.md

 - parse EOFToken
 - error voor als er meerdere/geen parse results zijn

+# Vragen
+- In a_bit_of_everything in examples: the if in the function abs has no braces. accidentally?
+(- in bool forgot ::)

 # Log
 02-03 11.30-13.00 Tom CL interfacing en comments negeren